n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Introduction

 This paper is organized as follows.
-In Section \ref{sec:phase-isostable-intro}, we briefly discuss the phase-isostable reduction and establish standard notation we will use throughout this paper.
-In Section \ref{sec:derivation}, we introduce the assumptions on the types of vector fields amenable to the reduction, then derive the phase-isostable reduction for $n{:}m$ coupling.
-We then apply this reduction to a forced nonradial isochron clock in Section \ref{sec:nric}, a forced thalamic model in Section \ref{sec:thal1}, and to a pair of coupled thalamic neurons in Section \ref{sec:thal_coupling}.
-We conclude with a discussion in Section \ref{sec:discussion}.
+In Section \ref{sec:phase-isostable-intro}, we briefly discuss the phase-isostable reduction and establish notation used throughout this paper.
+In Section \ref{sec:derivation}, we introduce assumptions on the types of vector fields amenable to the reduction, then derive the phase-isostable reduction for $n{:}m$ coupling.
+We then apply this reduction to a forced nonradial isochron clock in Section \ref{sec:nric} and a forced thalamic model in Section \ref{sec:thal1}, followed by two coupling examples: one of a pair of coupled thalamic neurons in Section \ref{sec:thal_coupling}, and another of a pair of mixed model types in Section \ref{sec:vdp_thal_coupling}.
+We conclude with a discussion of the method's limitations, utility, and future directions in Section \ref{sec:discussion}.